linnify/drf-reset-password/README.md

  `), or, in the default way (`False`).
 Note that the status of the token should also be set to `ACCEPTED` if the password was set successfully.

+`RETURN_EMAIL_NOT_FOUND_ERROR` - A boolean which specifies if the reset password request should return a 400 error if the email does not exist in the system.
+The default value is `True`.
+If set to `False`, the endpoint will return a 201 status code

 ## Template Creation